logzio/logz-docs/_source/logzio_collections/_log-sources/s3-bucket.md

 Keep this information available so you can use it in AWS.

+Choose whether you want to include the **source file path**.
+This saves the path of the file as a field in your log.

 ##### Create the IAM Role in AWS

 Go to your [IAM roles](https://console.aws.amazon.com/iam/home#/roles) page in your AWS admin console.